-Any cover you transfer to AustralianSuper can only start once you're eligible and you've:
+Any cover you transfer to AustralianSuper can only start once you're eligible.
+You'll also:

-- received written confirmation from us that your transfer request has been accepted, and - cancelled your previous cover within 60 days once your transfer of cover has been accepted (your eligibility to make a claim will be impacted if your previous cover hasn't been cancelled).
+- receive written confirmation from us that your transfer request has been accepted, and - need to cancel your previous cover within 60 days once your transfer of cover has been accepted (your eligibility to make a claim will be impacted if your previous cover hasn't been cancelled).